JWST unveils heavily obscured (active and passive) sources up to z~13: JWST OBSERVATIONS OF SMACS0723

 \subsection{Ad hoc source photometry}

 Our photometric analysis is based on the extraction of cumulative light profiles from sky-subtracted images after the removal of contamination from point-like and extended sources.
 We provide a brief description of our method below, using the NIRCam F444W image of target \#15 as a working example (Fig.\,\ref{fig:photo_example}), but the same approach is used for all the other {\it JWST} images.
-More detailed information on the method will be provided by Marasco et al. ({\it in prep.}).
+More detailed information on the method are provided in \citet{Marasco22}.

 We first extract cutouts of $50\times50$ pixels, centered at the coordinates of the target.
-Each cutout is visually inspected for the presence of strong contaminants (such as an off-centered bright galaxy, or the diffraction figure from a nearby source), which are manually masked and excluded form the analysis.
-The image is then partitioned in two regions: a `sky' region, where the contribution of the target is negligible, and a `galaxy' region, where the target flux is dominant.
-This partition is based on an ellipse (shown in red in the left panel of Fig.\,\ref{fig:photo_example}), whose axial ratio and orientation are manually adjusted after visual inspection.
-To determine the image background $b$ and noise $\sigma$, we model the pixel intensity distribution in the sky region using a two component model made by the sum of a Gaussian and a Schechter function (inset in Fig.\,\ref{fig:photo_example}).
-The latter accounts for possible contamination within the galaxy region.
-We take the mean and the standard deviation of the former as fiducial values for $b$ and $\sigma$, respectively.
+Each cutout is visually inspected for the presence of major contaminants (such as an off-centered bright galaxy, or the diffraction figure from a nearby source), which are manually masked and excluded from the analysis.
+The image is then partitioned into a `sky' and a `galaxy' region, via an ellipse (shown in red in the left panel of Fig.\,\ref{fig:photo_example}) whose size, axial ratio and orientation are manually selected after visual inspection.
+The image background $b$ and noise $\sigma$ are determined by modelling the 1D pixel intensity distribution in the sky region with the sum of a Gaussian function, whose mean and standard deviation correspond to $b$ and $\sigma$, and a Schechter function, that accounts for minor contaminants (such as a population of faint, unresolved sources) within this region.
+This procedure is illustrated in the inset of the left panel of Fig.\,\ref{fig:photo_example}.
 The background is subtracted from the cutout before the next analysis steps.